-From inception through December 31, 2018, we have incurred USD 172.6 million in research and development expenses to advance the development of our product candidates.
-The following table provides a breakdown of our outsourced research and development expenses that are directly attributable to the specified product candidates for the years ended December 31, 2018, 2017 and 2016, respectively.
+From inception through December 31, 2019, we have incurred \$260.6 million in research and development expenses to advance the development of our product candidates.
+The following table provides a breakdown of our outsourced research and development expenses that are directly attributable to the specified product candidates for the years ended December 31, 2019, 2018 and 2017, respectively.

-We expect our research and development expense will increase for the foreseeable future as we seek to advance the development of our product candidates through clinical trials and potentially toward regulatory submissions.
+We expect our research and development expenses will remain significant for the foreseeable future as we seek to advance the development of our product candidates through clinical trials and potentially toward regulatory submissions.
 At this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the development of our product candidates.
 We are also unable to predict when, if ever, material net cash inflows will commence from sales of our product candidates.
 This is due to the numerous risks and uncertainties associated with developing such product candidates, including:

-- I the number of clinical sites included in the trials; - I the length of time required to enroll suitable patients; - the number of patients that ultimately participate in the trials; - I the number of doses patients receive; - I the duration of patient follow-up; - I the results of our clinical trials; and - I regulatory requirements in support of potential approvals.
+- the number of clinical sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients that ultimately participate in the trials;

+- the number of doses patients receive;

+- the duration of patient follow-up;

+- the results of our clinical trials; and

+- regulatory requirements in support of potential approvals.